cardano-foundation/cardano-token-registry/README.md

 ##  Background
 This repository provides a means to register off-chain token metadata that can map to on-chain identifiers (typicaly hashes representing asset IDs, output locking scripts or token forging policies)

-A [server](#server) exposes the functionality of a key-value store, allowing users and applications to query registry entries through a public RESTful api.
+A [server](#server) exposes the functionality of a key-value store, allowing users and applications to query registry entries through a RESTful api.

 While this registry is limited in scope to handle native tokens only, it will also serve to facilitate a discussion and introduce a standard for a metadata distribution system that will be put forward as a [CIP](https://cips.cardano.org/).